rgc99/irrigation_unlimited/README.md

 There is quite a lot of information on using notifications in Home Assistant on the web.
 Try Google, YouTube etc. for some great information and tips.

-## Troubleshooting
+## 11. Troubleshooting

-There should be little trouble installing this component, please use the _[HACS](#install-from-hacs)_ method where possible.
+There should be little trouble installing this component, please use the _[HACS](#41-install-from-hacs)_ method where possible.
 Binary sensors are created automatically.
 However, if you experience difficulties please check the following:

-### Requirements
+### 11.1.
+Requirements

 This integration depends on two other components; _[recorder](https://www.home-assistant.io/integrations/recorder/)_ and _[history](https://www.home-assistant.io/integrations/history/)_.
 Both of these components are part of the standard Home Assistant installation and enabled by default with the `default_config:` line in the configuration.
 If you have removed this line then a `history:` and `recorder:` section must be setup manually.
 If a mistake is made in either one of these configurations then they will not start and in turn, Irrigation Unlimited for which it depends on, will not start.
 Please check the log file for the following lines: